Rayhatron/matthewgraybosch.com/_posts/development/2017-01-24-creating-a-system-serif-font-stack-for-web-development.markdown

 ## Why use a system UI font stack?

-This approach has a couple of advantages, which [Ire Aderinokun explained in "The New System Font Stack?"](https://bitsofco.de/the-new-system-font-stack/).
+This approach has a couple of advantages, which Ire Aderinokun explained in her article.
 I'll paraphrase them below for your convenience:

 ### Performance